civican/legisinfo/44-1/bills/C-29/bill_text.md

 ## Summary

-This enactment provides for the establishment of a national council for reconciliation as an independent, non-political, permanent and Indigenous-led organization whose purpose is to advance efforts for reconciliation with Indigenous peoples.
+This enactment provides for the establishment of a national council for reconciliation as an independent, non-political, permanent and Indigenous-led organization whose purpose is to advance reconciliation with Indigenous peoples.

 ## TABLE OF PROVISIONS